spectrocloud/librarium/docs/docs-content/clusters/edge/networking/connect-wifi.md

 ---
-sidebar_label: "Connect Intel NUC Edge Host to Wifi"
+sidebar_label: "Connect Edge Host to Wifi"
-title: "Connect Intel NUC Edge Host to Wifi"
+title: "Connect Edge Host to Wifi"
 description: "Learn how to connect an Edge host to Wi-Fi using wpa_supplicant."
 hide_table_of_contents: false
-sidebar_position: 30
+sidebar_position: 80
 tags: ["edge"]
 ---

-This how-to walks you through how to connect an Edge host to a Wi-Fi network with [wpa_supplicant](https://wiki.archlinux.org/title/wpa_supplicant), using Intel NUCs as an example.
-An Intel NUC is a mini PC that can be used as an Edge host for Palette Edge.
+This how-to walks you through how to connect an Edge host to a Wi-Fi network with [wpa_supplicant](https://wiki.archlinux.org/title/wpa_supplicant), using an Intel mini-PC as an example.
 You can apply the steps in this how-to with other hardware, but steps for configuring the network interface might be be different.

 To connect an Edge host to Wi-Fi using `wpa_supplicant`, you need to build `wpa_supplicant` into the OS image used for the Edge host and provide the Wi-Fi credentials to the Edge host.
 Depending on how Edge devices are managed at an